laher/fuzzymenu.vim/README.md

 There are a few ways you can introduce your own entries...

 0. Create entries in your own .vimrc (or init.vim) file
-1. Submit a PR with additional mappings for this project.
+1. Submit a PR with additional menu items for this project.
 If it seems useful I will probably approve it.
 2. Define mappings in your own plugin, which can be loaded whenever fuzzymenu.vim is installed.

 ## Defining entries